JanWoyzi/Readout_Datalogger/README.md

 <summary>Internal function structure:</summary>

-These are the internal function that the main function uses to analyze the raw files and generate the two output data frames.
+These are the internal functions that the main function uses to analyze the raw files and generate the two output data frames.
 The internal function are used in order  of appearance.

 ```R
 temp-prep(directory, ID_directory = NULL, sep_ID = ",", cover = NULL, Nr_label = NULL)